 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving fludarabine injection.

-- you should know that fludarabine injection may cause tiredness, weakness, confusion, agitation, seizures, and vision changes.
-Do not drive a car or operate machinery until you know how this medication affects you.
+- do not drive a car or operate machinery until you know how this medication affects you.

 - talk to your doctor before you receive any vaccinations during your treatment with fludarabine injection.